replayio/sourcemap-upload/README.md

 Provides an NPM library allows uploading sourcemaps to Replay's servers so that they can be used when viewing recordings.

+## Usage

+This module will search the given filepaths for JS files and sourcemap files, and then it will use the `file` field of the sourcemap or the `//# sourceMappingURL=` comments in the JS to find pairs of sourcemap and JS file.

+## Debugging

+If no sourcemaps are being found, consider running the function with verbose mode enabled, or with `DEBUG=recordreplay:sourcemap-upload` set in the environment.

+Most likely, if sourcemaps are not being found, they either:

+- have no `file` property referencing their associated JS file
+- the generated file has `//# sourceMappingURL=`

+Either of these links is sufficient, so if changing the generated code to include a `//# sourceMappingURL=` comment is not what you want, including `file` is enough, and vice-versa.

+## API

 This module exports a named `uploadSourceMaps` function with the following options:

 ```typescript